 - Employees Retirement payments to the State Teachers Retirement System (STRS) and the School Employees Retirement System (SERS) are equal to 14% of salary.
 SERS levies a surcharge for part time employees who earn less than \$20,450.
 There is a cap of 2% of total district payroll.
-In addition, SERS cannot collect more than 1.5% of the total statewide payroll. - ➤ The employer "picks-up" .75% of the employee's share for both certified and classified staff.
-In addition, all of the employee share is paid for administrators. - ➤ In July 2010, SERS Foundation deductions changed from a calendar year basis, six months in arrears, to a fiscal year basis creating additional cost projected at \$72,606 per year thru 2016. - ➤ Premium Share Increases have been negotiated with the Certified & Classified Staff along with a Health Savings Account (HSA) insurance plan beginning in Fiscal Year 2016. - ➤ Health care coverage is provided for employees on a self-insured basis up to a stop loss limit of \$100,000 per employee.
+In addition, SERS cannot collect more than 1.5% of the total statewide payroll. - The employer "picks-up" .75% of the employee's share for both certified and classified staff.
+In addition, all of the employee share is paid for administrators. - ➤ In July 2010, SERS Foundation deductions changed from a calendar year basis, six months in arrears, to a fiscal year basis creating additional cost projected at \$72,606 per year thru 2016. - ➤ Premium Share Increases have been negotiated with the Certified & Classified Staff along with a Health Savings Account (HSA) insurance plan beginning in Fiscal Year 2016. - ➤ Health care coverage is provided for employees on a self-insured basis up to a stop loss limit of \$125,000 per employee.
 Claims are funded based upon a per employee charge.
-Future increases are projected based upon actuarial assumptions and historical trends. - ➤ Healthcare "Cadillac Tax"- Based upon what we currently know we are assuming a cost of \$27,637 for 2019, \$234,753 for 2020.
-We will set aside the funds beginning in July of 2018 and July 2019 so that we have the funds available to pay the tax in 2019 and 2020.
+Future increases are projected based upon actuarial assumptions and historical trends. - ➤ Healthcare "Cadillac Tax"- Based upon what we currently know we are assuming a cost of \$40,318 for 2021.
+We will set aside the funds beginning in July 2020 so that we have the funds available to pay the tax in 2021.